svera/coreander/README.md

 # Coreander
-A personal Ebooks server, Coreander indexes the ebooks (only in Epub format at the moment) that it finds in the passed folder, and provides a web interface to search and access them.
+A personal Ebooks server for Linux, Coreander indexes the ebooks (only EPUBs with no DRM at the moment) that it finds in the passed folder, and provides a web interface to search and access them.

 ![Coreander screenshot](screenshot.png)

-### Warning
-**This code has been quickly hacked away during holidays and lacks proper testing.
-Although I've been using it extensively without problems, you may find issues, so use it at your own risk.**

 ## Features
 * Fast search engine powered by [Bleve](https://github.com/blevesearch/bleve), with support for ebooks in multiple languages.